 Along with Alix Spiegel, Hanna Rosin co-hosts Invisibilia, a show from NPR about the unseen forces that control human behavior—our ideas, beliefs, assumptions, and thoughts.
 Invisibilia interweaves personal stories with the latest human behavior and brain science, in a way that ultimately makes you see your own life differently.
 The show was nominated for a Peabody Award in 2015.
 Rosin's stories have won a Gracie Award and a Jackson Hole Science Media Award.
 Excerpts of the show are featured on the NPR News programs Morning Edition and All Things Considered.
 The program is available as a podcast.

-Rosin comes to NPR from the world of print magazines.
+Rosin came to NPR from the world of print magazines.
 Most recently she was a national correspondent for The Atlantic, where she wrote cover stories about various corners of American culture.
-Her favorite stories are dark but reveal something humane about the way we live now, "The Craigslist Murders," "The Overprotected Kid," and "The Suicides in Silicon Valley."
-She is a longtime writer for Slate and host of the DoubleX Gabfest.
-She has been on the Daily Show and the Colbert Show when they were both shows and so fun to be on.
-Rosin has headlined a TED conference and was part of a team at New York Magazine that won a National Magazine Award for a series of stories on circumcision.
-She is also the author of two books, including the End of Men.
-She likes men, though, and she really likes learning radio from her fellow Invisibilia hosts.
+She has also written for The New Yorker and the New York Times magazine.
+She is a longtime writer for Slate and host of The Waves, a podcast about feminism, politics, and culture.
+She has been on The Daily Show and The Colbert Report, when they were both shows, and headlined the first TED women's conference.
+She was part of a team at New York Magazine that won a National Magazine Award for a series of stories on circumcision, and she was nominated for her Atlantic story, Murder by Craigslist.
+She is also the author of two books, including The End of Men.